mattva01/schooltool/src/schooltool/requirement/README.txt

   >>> from schooltool.requirement import scoresystem
   >>> check = scoresystem.DiscreteValuesScoreSystem(
   ...    u'Check', u'Check-mark score system',
-  ...    ['+', 'v', '-'])
+  ...    {'+' : 1, 'v': 0, '-': -1})

 The first and second arguments of the constructor are the title and description.
-The third argument is the list of grades that are allowed in the score system.
-The grades **must** be sorted from the best to the worst.
-There are a couple of methods associated with a score system.
+The third argument is a dictionary with the score being the key and the numerical equivalent being the value.
+Providing a numerical value is necessary to conduct automated statistics and grade computations.
+There are a handful of methods associated with a score system.
 First, you can ask whether a particular score is valid:

   >>> check.isValidScore('+')